What is microplastic?

 The difference between macro- and microplastic is set to be 5 millimetres.
 Everything below 5 millimetres can be categorised as microplastic.

 Microplastic can come from 2 different sources.
 Broken plastic products are a considerable factor, but also wear of products releases a lot of microplastic.
-An example of la arger product that turns into microplastic over time could be a plastic bag that is degraded to smaller and smaller pieces in the course of months or years.
+An example of a larger product that turns into microplastic over time could be a plastic bag that is degraded to smaller and smaller pieces in the course of months or years.
 If it is on the surface of the sea and thus exposed to UV light from the sun, this process is much faster.
-If the bag sinks to the bottom of the ocean where the water is dark and stagnant, the degradation process stops and the bag can be there for countless years.(*)
+If the bag sinks to the bottom of the ocean where the water is dark and stagnant, the degradation process stops and the bag can be there for hundreds of years.(*)

-Today we don’t know how much plastic pollution the individual sources each adds to the environment, and we cannot figure out how best to take action.
+Today we don’t know how much plastic pollution the individual sources each add to the environment, making it difficult to find solutions.

 Microplastic in lotions, toothpaste and paint